sdclibbery/pi-monitor/README.md

  * Price and candles auto update
  * EMAs
  * Show live depth chart
+* Mechanism for rationalising old orders
+ * Eg find old orders that can cancel with each other given their 'createdAt' prices?
 * ?
 Need something (restartable) in monitor that can track candles and trigger bots automatically...
 * localtunnel: Always start from correct, but retry with additions if it fails, this way any adjustment should be temporary
 * Show TA indicators: RSI, NVT